 Fruit very small ovoid, completely sunk in solid fleshy spike which is 2.5—3.7 cm long, ovoid-oblong, erect blunt, blackish green, and shining.

 Root is greyish brown in colour,longitudinally wrinkled, and having roots, and root scars on the surface.
 It is stout, cylindrical, 0.2-0.6 cm thick, reddish brown to grey.
 It is aromatic, and tastes pungent.

 The botanical name of Pippali is Piper longum.
 It belongs to plant family Piperaceae.

 Piperaceae is a large tropical family, having more than 10 genera, and approximately 1500 species.
 This family belongs to class dicotyledons but due to its unique anatomical features it resembles monocotyledon.

-Piperaceae family comprises of two larger genera, Piper and Peperomia.
+Piperaceae family comprises of two larger genera, Piper, and Peperomia.
 The genus Piper, the largest in the family, occurs throughout the tropical, and sub-tropical regions.
-Most important economic species of this genus include Piper nigrum, Piper betle (Paan / Betle leaf), Chavya (Piper cubeba) and Piper longam (Pippali / long pepper).
+Most important economic species of this genus include Piper nigrum, Piper betle (Paan / Betle leaf), Chavya (Piper cubeba), and Piper longam (Pippali / long pepper).
 Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants